Poldark wouldn’t be Poldark without its glistening blue waters, its craggy cliffs and its sweeping expanses of romantic Cornish countryside.

 Where are Poldark’s Truro and Falmouth scenes filmed?

 Producers have made good use of Charlestown, near St Austell.
-It stands in for Poldark’s version of Truro, and – with its tall ships and old-fashioned appearance – plays the role of Falmouth.
+It stands in for Poldark’s version of Truro, and also – with its tall ships and old-fashioned appearance – plays the role of Falmouth.

 Where are Poldark’s mining scenes filmed?